vicariousdrama/nodeyez/README.md

 If neither PIL or Pillow is installed, then go ahead with `pip install Pillow`.

 You can upgrade Pillow to the latest using `python3 -m pip install --upgrade Pillow`

+Some scripts make use of rounded_rectangle, which requires Pillow 8.2 or above.

 4. Install Beautiful Soup pythong library using the command `python3 -m pip install beautifulsoup4`
 5. Install git using the command `sudo apt install git`.
 This will get used later to clone the repo.